332 2nd Street - Excelsior, MN 55331

 Information provided by Freddie Mac.

-• Sellers accepted offers for an average of 100.8 percent of their list price
+• Sellers still getting strong offers at 100.0 percent of their list price

 Sales & Prices